Raziz1/Audio_Amplifier/README.md

 The second decision was whether to use MOSFETs or BJTs for the power stage amplifier.
 I ultimately chose MOSFETs for the following reasons:
 * They generally have high input impedance, which reduces the loading effect on the preceding stages
-* The require no current to drive the gate pin
+* They require no current to drive the gate pin
 * They can switch faster than BJTs, which can be beneficial in certain applications
 * Reduced distortion compared to some BJT designs
 * The only drawback is they tend to be more expensive than BJT's

+### Initial Design
+My initial design was based on the class A amplifier design and can be seen in the image below.
+The problem was that it drew too much current from the op-amp and when no signal was fed the amplifier continued to conduct large amounts of current.

 # Design
 ## Schematic